armanengin/Droneque/README.md

 # Droneque
-ReadingIsGood is a basic library system with a feature of statistics for every customer's orders.
+Droneque is a basic library system with a feature of statistics for every customer's orders.
 Customers can get their ordering datas for a time period that they want to know.

 ## Droneque contains following elements
 * Main program statements (beginning of the execution),